mees/Adversarial-Skill-Networks/README.md

 [![Total alerts](https://img.shields.io/lgtm/alerts/g/mees/Adversarial-Skill-Networks.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/mees/Adversarial-Skill-Networks/alerts/)
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

+#### ASN was nominated as finalist for the Best Paper Award in Cognitive Robotics at IEEE International Conference on Robotics and Automation (ICRA) 2020

 This repository is a PyTorch implementation of Adversarial Skill Networks (ASN), an approach for unsupervised skill learning from video.
 Concretely, our approach learns a task-agnostic skill embedding space from unlabeled multiview videos.
 We combine a metric learning loss, which utilizes temporal video coherence to learn a state representation, with an entropy regularized adversarial skill-transfer loss.
 The learned embedding enables training of continuous control policies to solve novel tasks that require the interpolation of previously seen skills.
 More information at our [project page](http://robotskills.cs.uni-freiburg.de/).

 <p align="center">